nashirav/Molecular_Dynamics/README.md

 Amino acids are over the alphabet {H,P}, where H is hydrophobic and P polar amino acid and they are located on the square lattice.

-Metropolis–Hastings algorithm is a Markov chain Monte Carlo (MCMC) method that allows to sampling the set of possible configurations of protein, according to any probability distribution (here the Boltzmann distribution).
+Metropolis–Hastings algorithm is a Markov chain Monte Carlo (MCMC) method that allows sampling the set of possible configurations of protein, according to any probability distribution (here the Boltzmann distribution).
 The algorithm generates a Markov chain in which each state x^{t+1} depends only on the previous state x^t.
 The algorithm uses a proposal density Q(x'; x^t ), which depends on the current state x^t, to generate a new proposed sample x'.
 This proposal is "accepted" as the next value (x^{t+1}=x') if \alpha drawn from U(0,1) satisfies.

 For more details see [1].